-- Send a letter by certified mail; - If you are a victim of identity theft, you must include a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft; - Provide your full name (including middle initial as well as Jr., Sr., II, III, etc.,) address, Social Security number, and date of birth; - If you have moved in the past 5 years, supply the addresses where you have lived over the prior 5 years. - Provide proof of current address such as a current utility bill or phone bill - Send a photocopy of a government issued identification card (state driver's license or ID card, military identification, etc.) - If applicable, include payment by check, money order or credit card (Visa, Master Card, American Express or Discover cards only.)
+• Send a letter by certified mail;

+• If you are a victim of identity theft, you must include a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft;

+• Provide your full name (including middle initial as well as Jr., Sr., II, III, etc.,) address, Social Security number, and date of birth;

+• If you have moved in the past 5 years, supply the addresses where you have lived over the prior 5 years.

+• Provide proof of current address such as a current utility bill or phone bill

+• Send a photocopy of a government issued identification card (state driver's license or ID card, military identification, etc.)

+• If applicable, include payment by check, money order or credit card (Visa, Master Card, American Express or Discover cards only.)

-How long does it take for a security freeze to go into effect?
-After five (5) business days from receiving your letter, the consumer reporting agencies listed above will place a freeze providing credit reports to potential creditors.
+How long does it take for a security freeze to be in effect?
+After five (5) business days from receiving your letter, the credit reporting agencies listed above will place a freeze providing credit reports to potential creditors.

-Ten (10) business days from receiving your letter to place a freeze on your account, the consumer reporting agencies will send you a confirmation letter containing a unique PIN (personal identification number) or password.
+10 business days from receiving your letter to place a freeze on your account, the credit reporting agencies will send you a confirmation letter containing a unique PIN (personal identification number) or password.
 Keep this PIN or password in a safe place.

 Can I open new credit accounts if my files are frozen?
 Yes.
 You can have a security freeze lifted for a temporary period of time.
-This is done at no charge for victims and seniors who are at least 65 years old.

-For non-victims, however, there is a \$10 charge for either temporarily lifting the security freeze or allowing a specific creditor to access your credit report.
+This is done at no charge for victims and seniors who are at least 65 years of age.
+For non-victims, however, there is a \$10 charge for either temporarily lifting the security freeze.
 The steps to do so are as follows:

-- Contact the consumer reporting agencies above. - The manner by which you contact them is determined by them, but it may be by way of telephone, fax or over the Internet or by mail; - You must provide proper identification; - You must provide your unique PIN or password; - And, you must include during what time period your credit report will be accessible (for example August 1 to August 5,) or include which party you want the security freeze lifted (for example: Sears.)
+• Contact the credit reporting agencies above.

+• The manner by which you contact them is determined by them, but it may be by way of telephone, fax or over the Internet.

+- You must provide proper identification; - You must provide your unique PIN or password; - You must include during what time period your credit report will be accessible.

 How long does it take for a security freeze to be lifted?
-Consumer reporting agencies must life a freeze no later than three (3) business days from receiving your request.
+Credit bureaus must lift a freeze no later than three (3) business days from receiving your request.

-What will a new creditor who requests my file see if it is frozen?
+What will a creditor who requests my file see if it is frozen?
 A creditor will see a message or a code indicating the file is frozen.

-Can a new creditor get my credit score if my file is frozen?
-No. A creditor who requests your file from one of the three consumer reporting agencies will only get a message or a code indicating that the file is frozen.
+Can a creditor get my credit score if my file is frozen?
+No. A creditor who requests your file from one of the three credit bureaus will only get a message or a code indicating that the file is frozen.